 Traditional Wedding Vows From Various Religions

-Each religious faith has wedding traditions and practices -- including standard wedding vows -- that have been passed down through generations.
-Exact phrases vary slightly from place to place and among different clergy, so ask your officiant to tell you what he or she prefers.
+Each religious faith has wedding traditions and practices—including standard wedding vows—that have been passed down through generations.
+Exact phrases vary slightly from place to place and among different clergy, so ask your officiant to tell you what they prefer.

 Protestant Wedding Vows

 There are many different types of Protestant churches, all with their own slightly different traditions and beliefs.
 Below are typical vows from various denominations, but you'll find many of them differ only slightly from one another.

 Basic Protestant Vows